Sosekie/Multi-modal-Input-for-Memo-Interaction/README.md

 - say stop
 - say close

-## Evaluation statistics about (still to choose):
+## Evaluation statistics about:
 - response time of functions
-- how much time it takes to move a memo from a specific point to another
+- quality recognition of gesture and gesture
 - better do the merge with the speech or catching 2 memos togheter
-- percentage of the correct speech text on the memo said
-- how much time it takes to recognize correctly the speech command
-- confront the speed text writing between keyboard typing and speech talk
-- confront speed merging between our modalities and the copy paste mouse/keyboard modality
+- preference between this Virtual Memo System or typing the letters on the keyboard by hand
-- Using as references System Usability Scale (SUS) or Usability Metric for User Experience (UMUX)
+- Using Usability Metric for User Experience (UMUX)

 ## Environment